leotakii/langchain_constitutional_ai/README.md

-## LangChain Framework:
+## Methodology
-A really promising framework that gives support to many different LLMs (e.g. GPT, Claude, Gemini) while also being able to rapidly quickstart prototypes into production.
+LangChain is a really promising framework that gives support to many different LLMs (e.g. GPT, Claude, Gemini) while also being able to rapidly quickstart prototypes into production.

 LangChain: Chains, agents, and retrieval strategies that make up an application's cognitive architecture.